9 Avenue S.E. Bridge replacement project

 - Begin building temporary vehicle bridge: COMPLETED

-- Open temporary vehicle bridge (vehicle access over Elbow River during construction): summer 2019 COMPLETED
+- Open temporary vehicle bridge (vehicle access over Elbow River during construction): COMPLETED

-- Landscaping (includes replanting trees), refurbish Sculpture Park, install commemoration pieces and Inglewood sign: spring 2022
+- Landscaping (includes replanting trees), refurbish Sculpture Park, install commemoration pieces and Inglewood sign: summer 2022

 *Construction is dependent on weather, site conditions and timing of other projects in the neighbourhood.
 Updates will be provided regularly, but dates may change.